Build More Meaningful Relationships

 Exercise

 We’ll spare you a deep dive into the neuroscience, but it’s due to cognitive dissonance.
-People do favors for people they like, therefore, if someone does you a favor their brain will tell them that they like you.
+Put simply, people do favors for people they like.

 “Hi Sally,